chef-boneyard/infoblox-cookbook/usage_guide.md

 =================
 This is the place where the chef-client will be executed.
 It has to be configured with the knife.rb and the pem files necessary to validate with the chef-server.
 Please see the chef documentation to configure the workstation.

-The data_bags directory contains 2 data_bag files, that contains creds for vCenter Server and vNIOS.
-Those 2 files has to be set first with actual creds.

 Once configured, the chef client can be run as below

 chef-client -r infoblox::reserve_static_ip